-- Indonesia: The Indonesian power company PLN awarded AREVA T&D a contract of more than 70 million euros for three packages for the construction and startup of 15 150kV turnkey air insulated substations (AIS) and gas insulated substations (GIS) for the Java power grid; - India: - AREVA T&D won a contract worth almost 40 million euros with Hindalco Industries, India's main aluminum producer, for the supply of a 220 kV conversion substation for aluminum smelters in Rengali and Mahan.
+- O AREVA T&D won a contract worth almost 40 million euros with Hindalco Industries, India's main aluminum producer, for the supply of a 220 kV conversion substation for aluminum smelters in Rengali and Mahan.
 AREVA T&D will design, supply, build and start up five 100kA, 1650V direct current rectifier substations, - AREVA T&D won a contract worth more than 25 million euros with India utility Lanco Infratech Limited for the supply of 765kV turnkey substation additions for the Anpara 600 MW thermal power station; - South Korea: AREVA T&D won a contract worth more than 80 million euros with South Korean utility Kepco to supply rectifier stations for a 400 MW High Voltage Direct Current (HVDC) link between South Korea's Jeju Island and the mainland; - Germany: Vattenfall awarded a contract worth more than 35 million euros to AREVA T&D for the construction and startup of the Mooburg power plant exit substation; - Bahrain: As part of its 2007-2011 development plan, the Electricity and Water Authority (EWA) awarded 3 contracts to AREVA T&D for a total amount of more than 150 million euros for the supply of 220kV power transformers and distribution transformers and for the construction and startup of 29 66kV substations, including 6 GIS with F35-3 bays; - Canada: AREVA T&D won an engineering and procurement contract worth almost 60 million euros to supply an air insulated substation to Manitoba Hydro for the Riel power plant east of Winnipeg.
 The project is part of Manitoba Hydro's Riel Reliability Improvement Initiative, which aims at improving the reliability of electrical transmission to Winnipeg and Southern Manitoba;

 - Switzerland: AREVA T&D won a contract worth almost 30 million euros with Forces Motrices de Mauvoisin SA to deliver a 245kV turnkey substation for the hydroelectric power station of Riddes; - Brazil: AREVA T&D won the Rio Madeira project, worth almost 300 million euros.
-This project has two components: - O 2 HVDC substations to be installed in Porto Velho (State of Rondônia) and Araraquara (State of San Paulo), - O 28 HVDC power transformers; - United Arab Emirates: Dubai Electricity and Water Authority (DEWA) awarded to AREVA T&D a contract worth almost 200 million euros for eleven 132/11kV substations; - Australia: Chevron, a large industrial power user, awarded AREVA T&D a contract worth 150 million euros for the Gorgon project in Australia.
-The project includes two components: - O the supply of primary & secondary distribution equipment including 33kV switchgear, compact substations and distribution transformers, - ^O the supply of a 132/33kV turnkey substation, power transformers and a primary distribution switchgear.
+This project has two components: - 2 HVDC substations to be installed in Porto Velho (State of Rondônia) and Araraguara (State of San Paulo), - 28 HVDC power transformers; - United Arab Emirates: Dubai Electricity and Water Authority (DEWA) awarded to AREVA T&D a contract worth almost 200 million euros for eleven 132/11kV substations; - Australia: Chevron, a large industrial power user, awarded AREVA T&D a contract worth 150 million euros for the Gorgon project in Australia.
+The project includes two components: - the supply of primary & secondary distribution equipment including 33kV switchgear, compact substations and distribution transformers. - the supply of a 132/33kV turnkey substation, power transformers and a primary distribution switchgear.